dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 ![](./new_environment_qa_img/mobile-worker.png)

-Your mobile worker will now appear as a link under the 'New Mobile Workers' section.
+Your mobile worker should now appear as a link under the 'New Mobile Workers' section.

 **This step tests:** Creating a mobile worker and validating a phone number.
-Creating a mobile worker validates Elasticsearch.
+The page that lists mobile workers relies on Elasticsearch.

 ## Step 4a: Deploying your application and submitting forms from mobile

-Note: If your project is going to use submissions from mobile devices, follow this step.
-If your organization intends to use Web Apps, proceed directly to 4b.
-If you'd like to test both mobile submissions and Web Apps or are unsure which you'd use, please execute both steps.
+Note: You may skip this step if your project intends to use only Web Apps for data collection.

 Now that we've built an app, we'll validate its deploy.
 In the top ribbon, select Applications and click your newly created test application.
-This will navigate you to the Release Page.
+This will navigate you to the Releases page.
 Click the blue 'Make New Version' button and within a few moments, a version will be available.

-Before proceeding with next steps, you'll need an Android device with the CommCare mobile app installed.
-If you do not have CommCare installed on your device, first go to the Playstore and download it.
+Before proceeding, you'll need an Android device with the CommCare mobile app installed.
+If you do not have CommCare installed on your device, first go to the Play Store and download it.

-On the Release Page, click the Publish button with your newly created version.
+On the 'Releases' page, click the 'Publish' button with your newly created version.
 This will launch a modal similar to the one in the image below.
 Your version number may differ from mine: